 The defendant has 14 days from service of the writ (longer if service is outside of the Cayman Islands) to file an acknowledgment of service with the court.
 If the statement of claim was indorsed on the writ, the defendant then has another 14 days from the time limited for acknowledging service of the writ to file and serve a defence.
 If the statement of claim was not indorsed on the writ, then it must be filed and served within 14 days of the filing of the acknowledgment of service and the defendant has a further 14 days from service of the statement of claim to file its defence.

 The consequences of failing to file an acknowledgment of service vary depending on the nature of the claim.

 If the writ is indorsed with a liquidated demand only, failure by the defendant to acknowledge service of the writ and state an intention to defend will entitle the plaintiff to enter final judgment for the principal amount claimed, interest, and fixed costs.

 If the claim is for unliquidated damages, the plaintiff may enter an interlocutory judgment against the defendant for damages to be assessed.

 Other consequences apply for specialist proceedings, such as claims in detinue, possession of land, and mixed claims.

-Similar consequences flow where the defendant does acknowledge service of the writ and indicate an intention to defend, but fails to file a defence on time, save that proof of service of writ is not required.
+Similar consequences flow where the defendant does acknowledge service of the writ and indicates an intention to defend, but fails to file a defence on time.

 Judgments entered against the defendant in default of acknowledgment of service or in default of defence are liable to be set aside or varied by the court.
 In practice, this is only likely to occur if the defendant re-engages in the proceedings and satisfies the court that setting aside or varying the judgment is appropriate.